sigmavirus24/github3.py/docs/source/index.rst

 Contributing
 ============

-All developlment happens on GitHub_.
+All development happens on GitHub_.
 Please remember to add yourself to the list of contributors in AUTHORS.rst, especially if you're going to be working on the list below.